edgelesssys/marblerun.sh/content/docs/reference/cli.md

 * ### `get`

   Retrieves one or more secrets from the coordinator.
-A User has to authenticate themselves using certificate and private key, and has to be permitted to read the requested secrets.
+Requires credentials in the form of a private key and self-signed certificate of the corresponding public key.
+The corresponding user needs to be permitted to access the requested secrets.
   Secrets are returned in JSON format with key data in base64 encoding.

   **Usage**